mathias/projects/docs/neighborhood-server.md

 It should pick up at least Linux kernel 6.1.x or later, and whatever Pi firmware goes with that kernel.

 In raspi-config:
-* Advanced - Resize filesystem (just in case it hsan't done it)
+* Advanced - Resize filesystem (just in case it hasn't done it)
 * Update
 * Interface Options - SSH - Enable